mjgp2/aws-backend-services-guidelines/database.md

 ## 4. Aurora PostgreSQL Operational Posture

+### 4.0 Ownership boundary

+Database ownership needs two levels to stay clear:

+- platform/cloud owns the database platform: cluster shape, engine posture, backup and restore standards, auth model, connection-management defaults, shared observability, and the delivery guardrails around migrations
+- product teams own service-local database behavior: schema design, indexes, queries, data lifecycle choices, migration contents, and the correctness and cost of the workload they run on that allocation

+The default model in these docs is a shared Aurora cluster per environment or domain group, with service-owned allocations inside it.
+Shared cluster does not mean shared schema ownership.

+Normal boundary rules:

+- each service should have its own database allocation, app user, owner user, and migration artifact
+- a product team should be able to evolve its own schema within the platform guardrails without opening a standing ticket to another team
+- material schema changes should normally receive database peer review from platform/cloud when that team carries the strongest scalability and operational expertise for the shared database estate
+- platform should own the standards and reusable tooling, not the routine content of every product migration
+- cross-service direct table writes are the exception case and should be treated as an explicit architectural decision, not a convenience default
+- if one service's schema or query behavior can materially harm the shared cluster, platform gets to define and enforce the safety bar

 ### 4.1 Treat the database as a precious shared dependency

 - use connection pooling